Glimmers of a post-geometric perspective

 Timelike distances represent the proper time of some observer---how could they possibly be non-additive?
 After all, time intervals just add up to one another as much as the minute hand of a clock continuously probes the circumference of the clock itself.
 In this sense, time intervals are additive by construction, at least if the clock is macroscopic and we keep watching it.
 But suppose instead that we keep track of proper time by (quantum-) measuring a system that evolves coherently without external interactions until the measurement takes place.
 For instance we could consider the relative phase of the wavefunction of a massive particle beam-splitted into two slightly different paths.
 Between the instant when the particle is beam splitted and the one when the relative phase is measured there is no such thing as ``keeping watching the clock".

 So a way to make sense of non-additive time intervals seems to be that of associating them with subsystems that maintain quantum coherence and do not entangle with anything else.
-And to argue that, on the opposite, classical spacetime is the domain of decoherence and dynamical entanglement.
+And to argue that, on the opposite, classical spacetime (say, the one equipped with the effective metric ${\cal G}_{IJ}$ of eq.~\eqref{4.16}, which only accounts for distances \emph{locally}) is the domain of decoherence and dynamical entanglement.
 A macroscopic clock measures proper time as given by the metric line element integrated along the geodesic.
 The ``quantum-coherent" clock described above measures instead the beyond-Lorentzian time interval between the events ``preparation of the system" and ``measurement".

 Even more strikingly, the Lorentzian distances inherited from the ambient space can change the causal structure.
 Null geodesics of the ambient manifold can connect events that are spacelike separated for the embedded one (Fig.~\ref{figcyl2}).
 Again, these ``jumps" could characterise the behavior of a photon that maintains quantum coherence between its production and its absorption.
 On the opposite, the lightcone structure of general relativity is defined by photons that continuously decohere with the environment.